AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 **How did we prepare our MetaData?**

-Back again to SARS-CoV2 project...
+Back again to the SARS-CoV2 project...

-This command extracts the first column to make a FAKE file with fasta extension which can be used to extract metadata (aka y data in our next section related to Machine learning) I mean make sure that the column ID starts with >xxxxxxx in both files. this command to add > at the start of the names
+This command extracts the first column to make a FAKE file with Fasta extension which can be used to extract metadata (aka y data in our next section related to Machine learning) I mean make sure that the column ID starts with >xxxxxxx in both files. this command to add > at the start of the names

 ```python